 - Stress on water supplies and availability in the United States due to rising air and water temperatures, intense droughts, and decreasing surface water quality

 - Increased exposure to waterborne and foodborne diseases

-- Increased natural disasters, including fires, flooding and eroding shorelines which create vulnerable infrastructure in every U.S. region.
-This includes access to roads, viability of bridges, and safety of pipelines.
+- Increased natural disasters, including fires, flooding, and eroding shorelines which create vulnerable infrastructure in every U.S. region.
+This includes access to roads, the viability of bridges, and the safety of pipelines.

 - Increased frequency and severity of asthma and allergies

 - Substantial net damage to the U.S. economy, including annual losses in some sectors in the hundreds of billions of dollars.

 And these are just the top 5 impacts we took away.
 The entire report has many, many more national consequences.

 “Communities, governments, and businesses are working to reduce risks from and costs associated with climate change by taking action to lower greenhouse gas emissions and implement adaptation strategies.
 While mitigation and adaptation efforts have expanded substantially in the last four years, they do not yet approach the scale considered necessary to avoid substantial damages to the economy, environment, and human health over the coming decades”